Call it a mother’s intuition, but Amber McKinnon had an uneasy feeling the entire time she was pregnant that something just wasn’t right.

 Where the clots formed and why will likely remain a mystery, but to treat them, Ben was referred to the Children’s Mercy Comprehensive Stroke Clinic, one of fewer than 10 pediatric stroke centers nationally, and the Midwest’s first and only dedicated pediatric stroke center offering comprehensive, individualized treatment protocols for children.

 The Children’s Mercy Comprehensive Stroke Clinic team sees patients ranging in age from infants, like Ben, to 18 years old.
 It streamlines hematology, neurology and rehab services under one umbrella for the best outcomes and family’s convenience.

-“Strokes in children are as common as brain tumors,” Dr. Sharma said.
+“Strokes in children are as common as brain tumors,” one of the Stroke Clinic doctors said.
 “Hospital-wide, we treat 60 to 100 children for stroke annually, and perinatal stroke occurs in one in 2,800 live births.”

 A multispecialty team including neurology, hematology, radiology and rehabilitation medicine consulted on Ben’s case.
 He was one of the first patients from Children’s Mercy enrolled in the International Pediatric Stroke Study database.

 “We’re excited that Ben gets to help pave the way for the Children’s Mercy Stroke Clinic and stroke research,” Amber said.